Xuanliang-Deng/RTSS2021_Industry_Submission/README.md

 - Screenshot for test results
 Run the commands above you will get results below:
 ![The image could not be found](https://github.com/Xuanliang-Deng/RTSS2021_Industry_Submission/blob/master/images/TaskResultsS.png)

+## Illustration for S-Bottleneck heuristic
+In this section, we first give a concrete DAG as an example to show how our algorithm works.
+Note that this is the preliminary version of implementation, we only consider the StochHC-DAG without probability-associated edges and conditional node.

+The DAG is given below.
+Each node is represented as (index, tag) pair which indicates the index of the node and the processing unit that it should run onto.